Dan Laughlin: 2020 presidential election

 Laughlin opposed efforts to audit the 2020 United States presidential election in Pennsylvania, subsequent efforts assemble a slate of fake electors, and the false claims of voter fraud after President Donald Trump lost the election.
 Privately, Laughlin referred to legal efforts to overturn the election results as "crap."
 He also blamed Congressman Mike Kelly for "hurting" the Republican Party by supporting such efforts.
 Publicly, Laughlin warned that Republicans' focus on dubious election fraud would only serve to benefit liberal candidates.
+He did however still sign the Amicus Brief supporting the efforts of Texas legislators to overturn the election results in his home state of Pennsylvania.

 Erie Reader lawsuit

 In August 2022, Laughlin sued the chair of the Erie County Democratic Party, Jim Wertz, as well as the alternative newspaper the Erie Reader, after the Reader published an op-ed written by Wertz which claimed Laughlin was on a presidential pardon request list for those involved in attempts to overturn the 2020 United States presidential election.
 In the op-ed, Wertz referenced a letter by Congressman Mo Brooks, which said the Congressman had asked then-President Donald Trump for pardons for those who signed "the" amicus brief in the case Texas v.
 Pennsylvania, which sought to overturn Trump's loss in the 2020 presidential election.
 Wertz also accused Congressman Mike Kelly of being on the same "pardon request list" as Laughlin.
 In Texas, Kelly and Laughlin signed separate briefs.
 The brief Laughlin signed stated the signatories were not supporting the plaintiff nor defendant, but were instead informing the court of what they claimed was overreach into the electoral process by the administration of Governor Tom Wolf and the Pennsylvania Supreme Court, whereas the brief Kelly signed explicitly sided with Texas.
 Laughlin's lawsuit also contended there was never an actual "pardon request list."
-The incurred court costs led to the bankruptcy of the Reader.
+Among his claimed losses was a "loss of consortium" where he claimed that the article ended his sex life for a time, that claim was dropped in September 2024.
 The lawsuit was settled in December 2024, with the Reader agreeing to label Wertz's column as an opinion piece with no admission of liability.

 In June 2024, the Reader sued McLaughlin and his wife, Peggy, accusing the couple of removing hundreds of free copies of the publication from public locations.
 His wife admitted to removing papers to "prevent maybe somebody from reading all of the ridiculous, unjustified, completely dishonest, unprovoked attacks on my husband."
 The Readers suit was dismissed in August.